prowler-cloud/prowler/README.md

 ### Assume Role:

 Prowler uses the AWS CLI underneath so it uses the same authentication methods.
 However, there are few ways to run Prowler against multiple accounts using IAM Assume Role feature depending on eachg use case.
 You can just set up your custom profile inside `~/.aws/config` with all needed information about the role to assume then call it with `./prowler -p your-custom-profile`.
 Additionally you can use `-A 123456789012` and `-R RemoteRoleToAssume` and Prowler will get those temporary credentials using `aws sts assume-role`, set them up as environment variables and run against that given account.
-To create a role to assume in multiple accounts easier eather as CFN Stack or StackSet, look at [this CloudFormation template](iam/create_role_to_assume_cfn.yaml) and adapt it.
+To create a role to assume in multiple accounts easier either as CFN Stack or StackSet, look at [this CloudFormation template](iam/create_role_to_assume_cfn.yaml) and adapt it.

 ```sh
 ./prowler -A 123456789012 -R ProwlerRole